astropy/SPISEA/README.md

 # PopStar

 PopStar is an python package for generating simple stellar populations from synthetic evolution and atmosphere models.
 Currently, PopStar generates single-age, single-metallicity populations (i.e. star clusters).
 It supports different initial mass functions, multiplicity perscriptions, reddening laws, filter functions, atmosphere models, and evolution models.
+It also produces compact object populations using an initial-final mass relation.
 The pacakge is object oriented and is extensible.

-PopStar's primary strength is the large set of models that are accessible.
+One of PopStar's strengths is the large set of models that are accessible.
 In particular, we have created a set of models that "merge" the best-in-class evolution and atmosphere models to cover the full range of masses from 0.08 - 150 Msun at very young ages, including pre-main-sequence evolution.

 Here is a brief list of things that PopStar can simulation built-in: